 Brian Gorman is Associate Professor in Metallurgical and Materials Engineering at the Colorado School of Mines.
 He heads a program to integrate an atom probe tomography system with in-situ ultrafast electron diffraction.
 The goal is to be able to integrate atomic spatial and chemical resolution measurements with sub-nanosecond temporal resolution for monitoring diffusion, phase transformations, and crystallization processes.
 Full CV.

-Daniel Nocera is co-leader of Thrust 4–Theory Guiding Synthesis (Experiment) in the center.
-He is the Patterson Rockwood Professor of Energy at Harvard University and is recognized worldwide as a leading researcher in renewable energy.
+Daniel Nocera is the Patterson Rockwood Professor of Energy at Harvard University and is recognized worldwide as a leading researcher in renewable energy.
 His group has done pioneering studies of the basic mechanisms of energy conversion in biology and chemistry with a particular focus on multielectron transformations and the coupling of protons to electron transfer.
 His group has accomplished a solar fuels process that captures many of the elements of photosynthesis and he has now translated this science to produce the artificial leaf.
 He founded Sun Catalytix, a company to develop energy storage for the wide-spread implementation of renewables.
 In August 2014, Lockheed Martin purchased the assets of Sun Catalytix, and now Sun Catalytix technology is being commercialized under the new venture, Lockheed Martin Advanced Energy Storage, LLC.
 Full CV.

 Oregon State University

-Janet Tate is co-leader of Thrust 3–Incorporating Metastability (Experiment) in the center.
+Janet Tate is co-leader of Project 3—Chalcogenide Alloys in the center.
 She is Professor of Physics at Oregon State University, and her research program focuses on the structural, transport, and optical properties of a wide variety of electronic materials, particularly thin films.
 Materials of current interest are transparent conductors and photovoltaic materials, and her group works closely with colleagues in Chemistry and Electrical Engineering at OSU.
 Full CV.

 SLAC National Accelerator Laboratory